MechanicalRabbit/DataKnots.jl/test/lifting.md

     using DataKnots
     using DataKnots.Combinators

-# remove this comment and the test breaks...

     usedb!(
         @VectorTree (name = [String], employee = [(name = [String], salary = [Int])]) [
             "POLICE"    ["GARRY M" 260004; "ANTHONY R" 185364; "DANA A" 170112]